-The variations in the equivalent width show to be phase-dependent and reach to a maximum value during the occultation by the jet.
-However, the maximum value of equivalent width is different for each cycle of 140.8 days, as shown in Fig. \ref{fig:ew1time}.
+The variations in equivalent width are phase-dependent and reach a maximum value during the occultation by the jet.
+However, the maximum value of the equivalent width is different for each cycle of 140.8 days, as shown in Fig. \ref{fig:ew1time}.

-This is an indication that the outflow itself is variable throughout time and suggests the mass-transfer rate to be variable as well.
-A similar variable mass-transfer rate has been suggested for Cataclysmic Variables \citep{knigge11}, where the variable mass transfer can be caused by the expansion and contraction of the donor star, which can affect the evolution of accreting white dwarf systems \citep{toonen14a}. \\
+This is an indication that the outflow itself is variable throughout time and suggests that the mass-transfer rate is variable as well.
+A similar variable mass-transfer rate has been suggested for cataclysmic variables \citep{knigge11}, where the variable mass transfer can be caused by the expansion and contraction of the donor star, which can affect the evolution of accreting white dwarf systems \citep{toonen14a}. \\

-Since the equivalent width measurements at different orbital cycles are variable, we only considered the observations taken between BJD = $2455790-2456000\,$d, which is well sampled.
+Since the equivalent width measurements at different orbital cycles are variable, we only considered the observations taken between the time interval BJD = $2455790-2456000\,$d, which is well sampled.
 The normalised equivalent width measurements for these observations were compared with a model that determines the normalised path length $s(\phi)$ through the jet at each orbital phase, shown in Fig. \ref{fig:ewnormall}.
 All data points are scaled according to the minimum and maximum values:

 As we can see in Fig. \ref{fig:ewfit}, the equivalent width only stays constant between phases $\phi = 0.1$ and $\phi = 0.4$, but drops to its lowest value around phase $\phi \approx 0$.
-Yet, if the change in equivalent width would only depend on the absorption by the jet, we would expect it to stay constant at a minimal value, when there is no obscuration of the primary by the jet.
-Since multiple features in the system can affect the equivalent width measurements, this decrease is most likely caused by an additional source of emission, e.g., a hot spot in the accretion disk.
+If the change in equivalent width would only depend on the absorption by the jet, however, we would expect it to stay constant at a minimum value, when the primary is not obscured by the jet.
+Since multiple features in the system can affect the equivalent width measurements, this decrease is most likely caused by an additional source of emission, such as a hot spot in the accretion disk.
 Hence, the mean of the measurements at phases $\phi = 0.27$ and $\phi = 0.33$ was taken as minimum value.
 The normalised path length was fitted with the normalised equivalent width measurements using a $\chi^2$-test.
 The equivalent width measurements between orbital phases $\phi = 0-0.2$ and $\phi = 0.75-1$ were not used for the fitting procedure, since they include effects from other features in the system.
 The phase of maximum absorption of the model was allowed to be variable.